Technique THE LAAM TECHNIQUE

 THE LAAM-BUAO/LAAM-BUAL TECHNIQUE USES ADDITIONAL SPECIAL TECHNIQUES TO AVOID EXCESSIVE BLEEDING AND POTENTIAL HYSTERECTOMY.

 The permanent or temporary blockage of the uterine artery before removal of the fibroids allows for excellent control of bleeding.
 In many cases, there is almost no blood loss while the blockage is in place, allowing for the controlled removal of fibroids and closure of the muscle safely and effectively.

 A hysterectomy has never been required at the time of surgery for any patient undergoing a myomectomy using the LAAM technique.
+(Determination of whether a patient is a candidate for a LAAM myomectomy versus DualPortGYN hysterectomy is made during the patient consultation.)
 For fertility patients, the lining of the uterine cavity can be preserved and reconstructed to prevent adhesions from forming within the cavity because the patient is not at risk of blood loss.

 Standard closure techniques are used.
 These techniques have been used for years with open surgery procedures, and they allow for the strongest closure possible, which is essential for women who wish to get pregnant.

 UNLIKE STANDARD OR ROBOTIC PROCEDURES, THE LAAM/BUAO TECHNIQUE CAN REMOVE ALL TYPES OF FIBROIDS